-Having to deal with the aftermath of a disaster that has directly affected your property can be traumatic and stressful.
-Paul Davis provides the following tips and information that can help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has directly affected your residence can be stressful and often, traumatic.
+Paul Davis shares the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (561) 320-8392

-- Of course, it’s always important to be sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to inform them that you are safe.
+- Of course, it is extremely important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to let them know you are all safe.

 - Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur while protecting your home.
+- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present many possible safety hazards to occupants.
-The potential for electric shock and slips and falls are real.
+- Be Safe: A water event can present several possible safety hazards to occupants.
+The potential for slips, falls and electric shock are real.
 Keep in mind, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+Only perform tasks that can be done safely.

 - Electrical: Turn off all power to affected areas of the home.
-Do not operate your television or other electrical appliances while standing on wet floors or carpets.
+Do not operate the TV or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn the air conditioner on to assist drying in summertime or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to aid in drying in the summer or in more humid regions.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Never use a vacuum cleaner.)

-- Clothing/Fabrics: Relocate wet items to a dry area.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to a dry area.
+Do not let draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic bags or plastic wrap under the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpet.
+Place plastic bags or plastic wrap under the legs of larger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some helpful tips to help handle with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, and scrapes and cuts from exposed, sharp edges are real.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home completely safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to extra damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short period of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Do not consume any food exposed to smoke or any canned products that have been subjected to excessive heat.
+- Food Items: Never eat any food exposed to smoke or any canned products that have been exposed to excessive heat.

-- Pets: Transfer any and all pets to a clean environment until your home has been fully cleaned and restored.
+- Pets: Transfer all pets to a clean environment until your home has been fully cleaned and restored.

 If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!